 My time with Ana was winding down as we walked past the Convento do Carmo and onto the bridge that led to the Elevador de Santa Justa.
 Unlike the Elevador da Glória – which is a funicular – Santa Justa is an actual elevator designed and built by Raoul Mesnier du Ponsard who was a student of Gustave Eiffel.
 The lift carries passengers 45 meters from Baixa to the Carmo area of Chiado and is found in most tourist guides to Lisbon.
-Perhaps more impressive than the structure itself are the views of the city it affords whether across Baixa toward the river
+Perhaps more impressive than the structure itself are the views of the city it affords whether across Baixa toward the river,

 or across the city toward the castle.

-Going down
+Going down.

 As we descended the Escadinhas de Santa Justa (Santa Justa Stairs) Ana provided some guidance and suggestions regarding the best way to see some of the places I wanted to see and the best way for me to spend my afternoon.

 During the 15th and 16th centuries, the period the Portuguese call the Discoveries, the square was a main gateway to the capital city and the location of the royal palace called Paço de Ribeira that housed a massive 70,000 volume library.
 But all of that was before the Earthquake.
-The buildings now on the square all date from the 18th century.
+The oldest buildings now on the square date from the 18th century.

-The Terreiro do Paço was also the site of the 1908 assassination of King Carlos I (whom we first met in Cascais) and his oldest son Prince Luís Filipe.
+The Terreiro do Paço was also the site of the 1908 assassination of King Carlos the First (whom we first met in Cascais) and his oldest son Prince LuÃs Filipe.
 The Prince’s younger brother Prince Manuel would be Portugal’s last king.
 (The Portuguese had a wonderful habit or tradition of attaching descriptive epithets to the names of their royals.
 Carlos, you might recall, was called “the Diplomat,” “the Oceanographer,” and “the Martyr” while Manuel was known as “the Patriot” or “the Unfortunate.”)

 Although construction of the building began in the renaissance, its style is more evocative of Portuguese Gothic with its exterior lattice of diamond-like stubs and curiously shaped and placed windows.
 Somehow, it survived the earthquake and was left standing.
 Today, it houses the Saramago Foundation and is a museum mainly dedicated to the Nobel Prize winning writer.

-From there I made the short walk back to the square to hop on the 15E tram to finish my sightseeing with a walk past the Jerónimos Monastery, the Belem Tower, and a visit to the National Coach Museum that Ana had recommended.
+From there I made the short walk back to the square to hop on the 15E tram to finish my sightseeing with a walk past the Jerónimos Monastery, the Belem Tower, and a visit to the National Coaches Museum that Ana had recommended.
 Meanwhile, you can now look at all the photos from my time with Ana.

 HIE-RON-Y-MITE!

-That I had decided to go out of the way visit (at least in some way) the Monasterio do los Jerónimos de Belém might be a bit eyebrow raising to regular readers of this blog.
+That I had decided to go out of the way to visit (at least in some way) the Monasterio do los Jerónimos de Belém might be a bit eyebrow raising to regular readers of this blog.
 I’ve made no secret of my apostasy and as recently as the previous post noted my antipathy toward seeing “Another Bloody Church.”
 Your skepticism merits an explanation.

 The story begins in the early 15th century with Infante Dom Henrique, o Navegador (Prince Henry, the Navigator) who built the small chapel (enlarged considerably afterward) of Santa Maria de Belém on the site.

-(Wikimedia Commons By Velvet CC-by-SA 4.0)
+[Photo from Wikimedia Commons By Velvet CC-by-SA 4.0.]

 Monks belonging to the military-religious Order of Christ (most likely Knights Templar) were duty bound to assist Portuguese sailors and ships leaving port for the long journeys that characterized the Portuguese Age of Discovery.
 Vasco da Gama, the first European to reach the Far East by sea, credited spending a night of prayer in the church before setting sail with his success.

-Soon after da Gama’s return in July 1499, King Manuel I ordered the construction of a new monastery on the site intended to showcase Portugal’s newfound wealth and power.
+Soon after da Gama’s return in July 1499, King Manuel the First ordered the construction of a new monastery on the site intended to showcase Portugal’s newfound wealth and power.
 Scheduled to take eight years and financed by a five percent tax on spices and other goods imported from southeast Asia, construction began in 1502.
 However, the income proved so vast that the project expanded far beyond its original design and intent and it wasn’t officially completed until 1604.

-Early in its construction, Manuel donated the monastery to monks of the Hieronymite (dedicated to St. Jerome) Order.
+Early in its construction, Manuel donated the monastery to monks of the Hieronymite (dedicated to Saint Jerome) Order.
 He chose this particular order because they promised spiritual protection for him and his family after their deaths.
 These monks had taken on a great challenge considering the atrocities committed by Portuguese explorers and traders in the king’s name.
 Then again, who would know if they failed or succeeded?

 A number of elements make the monastery a place worth seeing.
 First, despite taking more than a century to complete, it’s a remarkably cohesive representation of the late Gothic or Manueline style.